Ed

 I fell in love with the idea of creating a crusades-era knight kit before I even considered getting plate armor.
 I love the style, and mail is a lot easier and cheaper to obtain or make.

 Of course, one thing that nearly everyone gets "wrong" in this sort of thing (and I'm no exception) is that the armor is 14g butted rings, rather than flattened thinner guage steel with rivets.
 In my earlier incarnations of this kit, the rings were galvanized steel, which made the hauberk weigh about 40 lbs by itself, not including the coif.
-I only made it through an 8-hour day once (nearly all of the weight is on just your shoulders, unlike plate armor which distributes it much better).
+I only made it through an 8-hour day once (with an "off the shelf" non-taylored hauberk, nearly all of the weight is on just your shoulders, unlike plate armor which distributes it much better.
+Mail is suppose to be a second-skin that distributes well, but it has to be properly tailored to your body, not just large straight tube designs).
 The rest of the time it would come off earlier in the day.

 Now I use my aluminum set that I've been gradually completing for years.
-I can wear it comfortably all day, and it looks almost the same (and with a better sheen), though the new spaulders still pull on my shoulders a bit.
+I can wear it comfortably all day, and it looks almost the same (and with a better sheen).
+As I've started to add some of the 14th century plate/splinted elements, plus a shield and helmet crest, the weight is gradually coming back up, despite all the aluminum.
+The shield and helmet alone make a large difference in how (un)comfortable I am all day.

 (1024x768 or better resolution is recommended for this site)